-Phakwe Mining was founded in 2010 and is a black-owned company from the Bapo ba Mogale community that employs 290 people and generates R34 million in annual turnover.
+Phakwe Mining Services was founded in 2010 and is a black-owned company from the Bapo Ba Mogale community that employs 290 people and generates R34 million in annual turnover.
 Phakwe Mining Services provides underground cleaning, hauling, maintenance and vamping to Lonmin.

 Four GLC entrepreneurs within SBU are currently in mentorship relationships that provide the opportunity for skills transfer from expert individuals and suppliers to GLC entrepreneurs.

-During 2015, Lonmin advanced its collaboration with SEDA Platinum Incubator (SPI) to assist in the launch of a range of corporate gifts to be made in platinum.
-The incubatees and trainees participated in a design competition and the top five designs are earmarked for production during 2016.
+During 2015, we advanced our collaboration with SEDA Platinum Incubator (SPI) to assist in the launch of a range of corporate gifts to be made in platinum.
+The incubatees and trainees participated in a design competition, and the top five designs are earmarked for production during 2016.
 SPI, with the assistance of Lonmin, worked through the key security and safety requirements to allow them to safely and securely produce alloys from the platinum sponge Lonmin would make available.
 The designs could not be made during the first half of the year, due to the SPI awaiting licensing from the Precious Metals Regulator.
 The designs will be made in the second half of 2017.

-Located in Rustenburg, North West Province, the SPI is South Africa’s first platinum beneficiation incubator for the design and manufacture of jewellery.
+Located in Rustenburg, North West Province, SPI is South Africa’s first platinum beneficiation incubator for the design and manufacture of jewellery.
 It is the only dedicated incubator for PGMs beneficiation in South Africa.
-Its primary aim is to facilitate skills transfer and ensure upliftment of historically disadvantaged South Africans.
-This is done through their involvement in platinum beneficiation activities, mainly jewellery manufacturing.
+Its primary aim is to facilitate skills transfer and uplift HDSAs through their involvement in platinum beneficiation activities, mainly jewellery manufacturing.

 Employee volunteering and donations

-Lonmin is committed to respecting the human rights of those who have interests in and are affected by the Company’s operations.
-This national and international commitment is contained in our Human Rights Policy, which was updated this year following a periodical review.
-Along with human rights contained in the Constitution of the Republic of South Africa, the policy has regard to the International Bill of Human Rights, which includes the United Nations Universal Declaration of Human Rights and the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
+Lonmin’s human rights policy commits us to respect the human rights of those who have interests in and are affected by our operations.
+The policy aligns with the human rights entrenched in the Constitution of the Republic of South Africa and has regard to the International Bill of Human Rights, which includes the United Nations Universal Declaration of Human Rights and the International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
 The policy is also informed by the United Nations Guiding Principles on Business and Human Rights, which are a global expectation of all business enterprises for managing human rights risks linked to their business activities.
-The commitments contained in the Policy have been incorporated into the Lonmin Sustainable Development Standards.
+The commitments contained in the policy have been incorporated into the Lonmin Sustainable Development Standards.

 In order to meet our responsibility to respect human rights, we have implemented certain processes which include communicating this policy internally and externally to all of Lonmin’s stakeholders.
-Human rights training forms part of the induction programme for all employees and contractors, including mandatory annual refresher training.
-Training informs attendees of their rights, expectations, standards and mechanisms to report grievances or incidents, which include a toll-free ethics hotline service.
+Human rights training is included in the induction programme for all employees and contractors, and is included in mandatory annual refresher training.
+Attendees are informed of their rights, expectations, standards and mechanisms to report grievances or incidents, which include a toll-free ethics hotline service.